 Gauri Khan-Karan Johar's Kuch Kuch Hota Hai Recreation Leaves Shah Rukh Khan Embarrassed!

 Shah Rukh Khan-Kajol-Rani Mukerji starrer Kuch Kuch Hota Hai is one of those cult films in Bollywood which continues to hold a special place in our hearts.
-With memorable characters and dialogues, the film enjoys an immense fan-following.
+With memorable characters and dialogues, the movie enjoys an immense fan-following.
 Not just us, even director Karan Johar is still in awe of his directorial debut.

-Last night, the filmmaker recreated the 'Kuch Kuch Hota Hai' moment with Shah Rukh Khan's wife Gauri Khan at a Bollywood themed party.
+Last night, the filmmaker recreated the 'Kuch Kuch Hota Hai' moment with Shah Rukh Khan's wife Gauri Khan at a Bollywood-themed party.
 Here's what happened next.

 How About A Kuch Kuch Hota Hai Reboot?

 Karan Johar took to his Instagram to share a bunch of photos from the bash where he dressed up as Rahul from Kuch Kuch Hota Hai.
-His close pals, Gauri Khan and Kajal Anand channeled their inner 'Tina' and 'Anjali'.
+His close pals, Gauri Khan and Kajal Anand, channelled their inner 'Tina' and 'Anjali'.

 Shah Rukh Khan's Cute Expression Steals The Show

-The filmmaker captioned the pictures as, "So BREAKING NEWS!
+The filmmaker captioned the pictures, "So BREAKING NEWS!
 We attended our dear friends @bindraamritpal's 90's BOLLYWOOD theme bash!
 So KKHH it was for us! @gaurikhan channelled her inner TINA @putlu channelled ANJALI and me ofcourse had to be RAHUL !!!
 Don't miss the most embarrassed @iamsrk photobombing our poster recreation! @kajol #rani."

 B-Town Celebs React To This Epic 'KKH' Moment